 - 1. Unauthorized Possession: Possession and/or use of alcoholic beverages by any person under the legal drinking age of the United States (currently twenty-one (21) years of age), unless expressly permitted by law and University Policies. - 2.
 Unauthorized Distribution: The manufacturing and/or delivery of alcohol, except as expressly permitted by law and University Policies.
-Students may not provide alcoholic beverages to any person under the legal drinking age of the United States (currently twenty-one (21) years of age).
-This includes hosting an event/gathering or providing the space where underage and/or excessive consumption occurs. - 3.
-Intoxication: Being under the influence of alcohol to the point of causing a disruption to University activities and/or endangering one's own health or safety, regardless of age. - 4.
+Students may not provide alcoholic beverages to any person under the legal drinking age of the United States (currently twenty-one (21) years of age). - 3.
+Intoxication: Being under the influence of alcohol to the point of causing a disruption, as determined in the sole discretion of University Officials, to University activities and/or endangering anyone's, including one's own health or safety, regardless of age. - 4.
 Coerced Consumption: Any act that may be reasonably expected to influence or cause a person to consume alcohol without their Effective Consent. - 5.
-Paraphernalia: Any possession or use of paraphernalia used to facilitate the unauthorized use or rapid consumption or distribution of alcohol, including, but is not limited to, simulated or actual drinking games, or beer bongs, flasks, shot glasses, or similar items.
+Paraphernalia: Any possession or use of paraphernalia used to facilitate the unauthorized use or rapid consumption or distribution of alcohol, including, but is not limited to, simulated or actual drinking games, or beer bongs, flasks, shot glasses, or similar items. - 6.
+Hosting: Being the host, sponsor, or individual providing the space where Unauthorized Possession, Unauthorized Distribution, Intoxication, and/or Coerced Consumption occurs or is likely to occur.